Counselling & Social

 Students with children, disabilities, or physical or mental health problems in particular, as well as students from abroad, often face particular challenges in this new stage of life.
 The welfare advice service can offer you helpful tips and (social) legal information.

-Find about more about welfare advice
+Find about more about social counselling

 ... during which you can get support!